apache/geode/geode-redis/README.md

 ## <a name="introduction"></a>Introduction

-The Redis API for Geode allow an application to send Redis 5 commands to Geode.
+The Redis API for Geode allows an application to send Redis commands to Geode.
 This will allow users to switch seamlessly from native Redis to Geode as a data store/caching solution.

 The API allows Geode to listen for and interpret incoming Redis commands on a designated port.
 The